Welcome to today's edition of the Rush 24-7 podcast.

 And I said, why does Fox want these people to tear each other?

-Because they want they want approval from the mainstream media.
+Because they want approval from the mainstream media.

 But you never see this with Democrats in it.

-You never see the Democrats pitted against you.
+You never see the Democrats pitted against these, nothing like this was.

-That they rang the signal it's time up, time out home.
+And then that chime that they rang to signal it's time up, time out's home.

 I ran to the door twice thinking it was room service.